swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 More precisely, the stored value is a *decimal approximation* of this fraction called a [floating point number](http://en.wikipedia.org/wiki/Floating_point).

-Look up at the top right pane of RStudio, and you'll see that `x` and its value have appeared in the "Workspace" pane under the environment tab.
+Look for the `Environment` tab in one of the panes of RStudio, and you will see that `x` and its value have appeared.
 Our variable `x` can be used in place of a number in any calculation that expects a number:

 ~~~ {.r}
 log(x)